-This Cinnamon Sugar Monkey Bread is not your mamma’s canned biscuit, heart-attack served on a plate kind of recipe.
-Sweet pieces of yeast bread can be pulled one bite at a time and dipped in a sugary glaze or eaten as is.
-It’s a favorite morning meal, but you can enjoy it any time of day!
+This homemade vegan monkey bread recipe is made with a simple homemade dough coated with lots of cinnamon and sugar!
+The buttery brown sugar topping is added to create a spiced, sweet pull apart bread baked in a bundt pan.
+Sweet pieces of yeast bread can be pulled one bite at a time and as a favorite morning meal, but you can enjoy it any time of day!

 Believe it or not, Monkey Bread is mostly an American fetish.
 So many delicious foods can be traced back to other countries, but not this one.
 If there’s one things we can be proud of, it’s Monkey Bread!

 Why is it called Monkey Bread?

 If you’re not familiar with monkey bread, it’s a sweet, gooey pull-apart bread that you make by breaking the dough into little balls, rolling them in sugar, and baking them in a bundt pan.
 It’s eaten by pulling off the bite-size pieces, thereby picking it apart bit by bit.

 Monkey bread has a reputation as a breakfast food, but you can have it for brunch, a snack, or even dessert!
 It’s a delicious finger food any time of the day!

 I knew I had to find a way to make this into a monkey bread vegan recipe, and I did!

 This easy vegan monkey bread begins with a homemade dough.
 Of course, many monkey bread recipes use canned biscuits, and there are many of those that are vegan these days so if you’re short for time, it’s perfectly ok to sub that if you want.